akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Duchess Arrives

-Then the Duchess of Brittany arrived.
+Matilda FitzRoy arrived.
+It was both an annoyance and convenience to her that her husband-to-be, Conan the third, Duke of Brittany, was in no rush to marry her, despite their ongoing betrothal.
+So in the meanwhile it pleased her to refer to herself as the Duchess of Brittany.

-Matilda FitzRoy—Henry's daughter, Godfrey's half‑sister—was eighteen, sharp‑eyed, and came with her own suspicions.
-She had heard of the goose girl, the vow, the strange betrothal.
-She had come to see for herself.
+She was King Henry's daughter and Godfrey's full sister.
+Eighteen years old, sharp‑eyed, and came with her own suspicions.
+She had heard of the goose girl, the vow, the strange betrothal of her brother.

+“Have you lost your wits?”

+She had come all the way across from Devon to see for herself and spoke in private conversation to her brother in the Queen's Solar.

-To Godfrey, privately: “Is she real, or have you lost your wits?”
+“Is she real, or not.”

 Simply: “She’s real.”

-“We’ll see.”
+“It is imperative that I see for myself, brother.”

 ---

-The garden walk was cold but clear.
-The Duchess walked beside Beatrice, asking sharp questions about the manor, the village, the running of things.
+And so Matilda Fitzroy arranged for a leisurely stroll with Beatrice through the Queen's gardens.
+The Duchess walked beside Beatrice, asking sharp questions about Stanwey hall, the village, the running of things.
 Beatrice answered directly, without pretense.

 The Duchess paused.
-“I remember this area.
-Sometimes when my father hunted here, we stayed with our old nurse a few miles away, by the river bend.”
+“I remember the area.
+Sometimes when my father hunted here, I stayed with our old nurse a few miles away, by the river bend.”

 Beatrice laughed.
 “I know the one.
 Guarded by ferocious geese.
 I have a dear goose from there myself.”